 November 2017.
-Everything moves slowly in Sixi, a refreshing change from the honking, traffic-infested chaos of Rui’an where I live and work as an English teacher.
+Everything moves slowly in Sixi Town, a refreshing change from the honking, traffic-infested chaos of Rui’an where I live and work as an English teacher.
 The main street has a modest collection of shops, where the owners seem more interested in sleeping than selling.
-There are fruit and veg stores, traditional toy shops selling wooden catapults and a huge restaurant housed in a magnificent old building with wooden beams and a tiled roof.
+These women were running an arts and crafts store, but didn’t seem too bothered about the lack of customers.

 November 2017.
 Sixi Town’s main street also has fruit and veg stores, traditional toy shops selling wooden catapults of all things and a few low-key restaurants.

 November 2017.
 These brothers run a general store on Sixi Town’s main street.
 They were incredibly friendly and even agreed to pose for this photo, so I picked up a packet of peanuts for their troubles.

 November 2017.
 Sixi Town’s small park is kept in shape by a team of dedicated locals.
 On that first day they were out in numbers cutting the grass, pulling up weeds, trimming trees and planting vegetables, while one old dude was patching up the bamboo fence that runs alongside the main path.

 November 2017.
 Every morning, before heading off on our Taishun County adventures, Amy and I would grab breakfast at A Bite of Leaf Cafe just across from the park.
 It’s the only place in town where you can get a fresh cup of coffee, while they also sell Taishun Teacakes, a soft pastry with a sweet filling, usually red date.
 I love Taishun Teacakes and the cafe owners got so excited by my presence they asked to have their picture taken with me, along with one of their teacakes of course!
 Within minutes the photo had been shared on WeChat Moments, one of China’s biggest social media feeds.